SMTP Relay Service Recommended

 Step Three - Setup Email Authentication for your Domain (SPF and DKIM)

 It is important to set up email authentication policies for your domain.
-Sender Policy Framework (SPF) is an email authentication that allows you to list all of the IP Addresses that are authoroized to send email on behalf of your domain.
+Sender Policy Framework (SPF) is an email authentication that allows you to list all of the IP Addresses that are authorized to send email on behalf of your domain.
 DomainKeys Indentified Mail (DKIM) is an authentication method that uses encryption to sign and verify your emails.
 Both methods will require TXT entries against your DNS.
 Follow your domain provider's instructions for setting up authentication.

 Gmail Help - Setup Email Authentication for your Domain